axelerant/axl-template/README.md

 # Template scripts

 A set of scaffolding tools for use at Axelerant.
-Currently it supports:
+Currently, it supports:

 - [Drupal](#init-drupal)
 - [Lando](#init-lando)